ewalsh/interesting_words/README.md

 ## Preparation
 Please make sure docker and docker compose are installed.
 Bring up the terminal in the project location.

+I have set this up in an apache zeppelin.
+For those unfamiliar, it is very similar to jupyter but has some extra functionality/configuartions that are helpful.

 Once installed, run the folling commands in your terminal:
 1. To run the server: